 “Scotland?
 At this time of year?”
 If I had a pound for every person that said this to me when I mentioned we were going away I could have paid for the cabin and the fuel twice over!
 But for our ten day trip it rained for just one day.

-The Dude is quite infatuated by Skye and the Cuillins and regaled me with tales of “big days out” and was excited to show them to me, so we drove north and over the bridge for the day.
+Dude is quite infatuated by Skye and the Cuillins and regaled me with tales of “big days out” and was excited to show them to me, so we drove north and over the bridge for the day.
 Picnic and flask, binoculars and camera, sunglasses and music, a perfect day out and introduction to the Isle of Skye.

 Over the sea to Skye

-Just twelve months later and we’re back and this time based in Plockton, just a short drive from the Skye bridge and so had the best of both worlds on the mainland and an island.
+Just twelve months later and we’re back and this time based in the sweet village of Plockton.
+Just a short drive from the Skye bridge and so we had the best of both worlds on the mainland and an island.
 Back again during winter months and another surprisingly good spell of weather.
 This gave us plenty of opportunities for walks, photo stops and looking for wildlife.
 Back in 2012 I was still relatively new to photography and as much as I loved it maybe my skill and eye for the light was yet to develop.
 I look at my photos and feel that I have maybe let the view down but remember how I felt when I was there and in the moment.
 Standing with the wind in my face in awe of the Cuillins and the power of the sea showing it’s force.
 Magnificent.
 And that is how I remember this trip.

 My love for Mull